dtandersen/dv-driver-assist/README.md

 Open the browser to [91X](https://player.listenlive.co/36281).

-Install the BepInEx [ScriptEngine plugin](https://github.com/BepInEx/BepInEx.Debug) and run `build.bat`.
-This builds the solution with `dotnet build` and copies the DLL to `BepInEx\scripts`.
+Run `build.bat` to build and install the mod.
+This builds the solution with `dotnet build` and copies the DLL to the `Mods` folder.

-In game, press `F6` to load the plugin.

 Use `dotnet test` to run the unit tests.